ifoxfoot/fqacalc/README.md

 crooked_island <- crooked_island
 ```

-### Functions to see if your observations will be counted
+## Functions to see if your observations will be counted

 `fqacalc` also contains two functions that help the user understand how
 the data they input relates to the regional database:
 `accepted_entries()` and `unassigned_plants()`. `accepted_entries()` is
-a function that shows which observations in crooked_island were
+a function that shows which observations in the input data frame were
 successfully matched to a regional database.
 To demonstrate how these
 data viewing functions work I’m going to add a mistake to the
-`crooked_island` dataset.
+`crooked_island` data set.

 ``` r
 #introduce a typo